steviecoaster/ChocoLabs/README.md

 ## Usage

 See the README file in each Lab folder for instructions on how to use the Lab.
 Using [AutomatedLab.Utils](https://github.com/steviecoaster/AutomatedLab.Utils) is highly recommended.

+**DISCLAIMER**

+The code provided in this repository is all stuff I use personally is not associate with Chocolatey Software, and cannot be associated with any Support contract(s) you may have when using labs which require a Chocolatey For Business license.

+Your mileage may very.
+Use with caution.